Mystikal91/Dinkum-AutoHarvestPet/README.md

 ## Installation
 1. Install [BepInEx 6.0.0-pre.1](https://discord.com/channels/892654052989628436/1060375232642306088/1060375232642306088) using the tool and run the game once
-2. Download and Install "AutoHarvestPet" using Vortex or by downloading "mystikal.dinkum.AutoHarvestPet.dll" from Nexus Files or GitHub Nexus and pasting it into "BepInEx\plugins\" folder
+2. Download and Install "AutoHarvestPet" using Vortex or by downloading "mystikal.dinkum.AutoHarvestPet.dll" from Nexus Files or GitHub and pasting it into "BepInEx\plugins\" folder
 3. Done

 ## Settings